 If you would like to find out any more about the curriculum for any year group, please contact Miss Baker (Curriculum Leader and Deputy Headteacher) on firstname.lastname@example.org

-In Year 2, the children continue to develop their use of phonics into spelling and we follow the spelling program 'No Nonsense Spelling'.
+For the first two terms this academic year there will be a focus on practising the phonic sounds (following Letters and Sounds) in preparation for the delayed Year 1 phonics screen in December.
+After that in Year 2, the children will continue to develop their use of phonics for spelling.
 The children will look at a variety of spelling rules for different phonemes as well as working on spelling the common exception words for Year 2.

 In Year Two, please remember to bring in the following items labelled with your child's name:

 PE Kit: Discovery School T-Shirt, plimsolls/trainers, navy shorts or tracksuit.
 Please also pack a spare pair of socks and a hair band if your child wears tights or wears their hair loose.

 Wellington boots in wet weather (please also pack shoes for the classroom if wellingtons are worn to school).